daffeyd/Home-Charge-for-Electric-Vehicle/README.md

 # Home Charge for Electric Vehicle 2021
-This project help you to connect the person who have their electric vehichle batery low with the person who has space and charging tools in them house, This system work like renting place, all the transaction can be done online or cash.
+This project helps you to connect the person who have their electric vehicle battery low with the person who has space and charging tools in their house, This system works like renting a place, all the transaction can be done online or by cash.

 ![Project Image](Assets/cover.png)